Reviewed by: HU Medical Review Board | Reviewed March 2022 | Last updated: June 2022

 Valerian is an herb that is often used as a dietary supplement, most commonly as a sleep aid.
 The official name is Valeriana officinalis, and it has been used medicinally for thousands of years.
 Most supplements of valerian are made from the roots and underground stems of the plant, which are used to make capsules, tablets, teas, and liquid extracts.1 Some people use valerian as a natural remedy to ease their migraine symptoms.

-Scientists and researchers are not sure how Valerian works to ease migraine symptoms in some sufferers.
-Many of the compounds present in Valerian are believed to have sedative and relaxing effects on people who take it.
+It is not known how valerian works to ease migraine symptoms in some sufferers.
+Many of the compounds present in valerian are believed to have sedative and relaxing effects.
 This may lead to the relief of migraine headache symptoms.

 Side effects and other precautions